 Who can apply?

 USI Startup Centre engages with startuppers seeking to establish innovative entrepreneurial business in Ticino.
 The Centre provides access to the academic expertise present in Ticino, as well as support and services for startups.
-The incubator of USI Startup Centre supports graduates and post-graduates of Swiss nationality or domiciled in Switzerland, coming from Swiss or foreign universities and universities of applied sciences, as well as professionally qualified entrepreneurs who seek to launch a startup, in collaboration with the academic environment.
+The incubator of USI Startup Centre supports graduates and post-graduates from Swiss universities and universities of applied sciences as well as foreign university degree holders domiciled in Ticino who seek to launch a startup.
 Applications from individuals who do not meet the above requirements but intend to pursue innovative projects in Ticino, that are of particular interest for the training and research activities of USI and for the economic growth in Ticino, may also be considered.

 How does the incubation process work?

 The selection process for admission to the Incubator of USI Startup Centre includes three main steps:

 Depending on how the project evolves and advances, the length of this phase may vary, but generally startups complete it within 6 months.